CamioCam/examples/batch_import/README.md

   --regex ".*/(?P<camera>\w+?)\-.*\-(?P<epoch>\d+)\.mp4" \
   --folder "/my-folder" \
   --host 192.168.1.57 \
-  --port 80 \
+  --port 8080 \
-  --hook_module camio_hooks.py
+  --hook_module camio_hooks
 ```

-In the example above, the Camio Box that's running on port `80` of `192.168.1.57` on the local network:
+In the example above, the Camio Box that's running on port `80` of the ip address `192.168.1.57`:

 1. analyzes the motion in each video to segment the video files into smaller events
 2. creates metadata for each event that isolated real motion, color-blocking, direction of movement, etc...